mitsuhiko/lucumr/2011/9/21/python-import-blackbox.rst

     # this fails
     import missing_module

-If we however attept to access `fail_module` later it will be gone:
+If we however attempt to access `fail_module` later it will be gone:

 .. sourcecode:: pycon